-Rainwater fittings

-Repair Category 2

-Notes The rainwater goods show signs of weathering.
-A degree of vegetation and debris build up was noted.
+Rainwater fittings Repair Category 2 Notes Vegetation is apparent growing from a number of areas.
+Sections of fitments were also noted to be choked.
+All fitments should be cleared to ensure correct functioning.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.